jtfirek/p2p-File-System/README.md

 # IPFSish project

-Implementing a distributed file system like IPFS using rust and libp2p to learn more about how to actually build peer to peer networks.
+Implementing a p2p distributed file system like IPFS using rust and libp2p to learn more about how to actually build peer to peer networks.
+This project is a file system that uses content-based addressing to store and retrieve data.
+The system uses a distributed hash table (DHT) to store the data blocks and metadata, and the CID (Content Identifier) of each block to efficiently retrieve the data across the network.

+Example of a user retrieving a file via the `File::new_file` API
 ![Alt text](images/diagram1.png)

 If you are looking through project and see something you would do differently or things I could to keep building on this project please make a github issue so I can keep learning!
+Especially if you have any ideas on how I could provide support for path based addressing in an efficient and decentralized manner as I am still trying to figure this part out.

 # Project Structure